-Leeds University Union (LUU) have lots of help here — from their Heath and Wellbeing project — amazing work with ambassadors and reps, to their Help and Support website, where you’ll find online answers, and be able to contact people via email, phone and face to face.
+Leeds University Union (LUU) have lots of help here — from their Health and Wellbeing resources — amazing work with ambassadors and reps, to their Help and Support website, where you’ll find online answers, and be able to contact people via email, phone and face to face.

 The NHS in Leeds runs Feel Better Leeds, with the advice you need to make sure you are getting the right help at the right time.
 Have you seen the online resources yet from Student Space?
 Additionally in the city, there is lots of charities and other organisations — including Mindwell, Live Well Leeds and the evening service Nightline.

 If you’re worried about keeping yourself safe and need help right now, or are worried about a friend visit Leeds Mind.